stephen1cowley/doubt-injection/README.md

 - Same graph but response length <----- (easy nice graph)

 - 5 or so different injection strings, try at T=1.0 only.
 (Aim is to find anything that improves!)
-- Create a holiday list of things I need to run (GSM8K will be required to show how performance degrades across a different task).
+- Create a holiday list of things I need to run (GSM8K will be required to show how performance degrades across a different task.)
+- Need *some* sort of literature review on CoT?
+Would be nice on background motivating that sort of stuff.

 ## DONE
 - Cleaner that removes all machine files etc to a different folder, including chmod +x